-After a week of visits and votes, it is time to present the results of the 6th edition of Housing Week in Middle Earth !
+After a week and a half of visits and votes, it is time to present the results of the 13th edition of Housing Week in Middle Earth !

 Again I would like to thank all of the participants for this competition.
 Whether you were chosen for the final round or not, I hope you decide to participate again in future contests.

 I would also like to take this opportunity to thank my wonderful members of the jury who have accompanied me for this contest, again ! :).